Islam in New Zealand: Pacific Islanders

-One Muslim from this community is rugby player and heavyweight boxer, Sonny Bill Williams as well as fellow All Black player Ofa Tu'ungafasi.
+One Muslim from this community is a rugby player and heavyweight boxer, Sonny Bill Williams, as well as fellow All Black player Ofa Tu'ungafasi.

 Europeans

 According to 2013 census data, there were 4,353 Muslims (about 9.5% of the total Muslim population) among the European community (Pākehā).
 It decreased to 3,693 Muslims in 2018 Census.

 Issues

 Muhammad cartoons controversy

 In 2006, two newspapers in New Zealand decided to republish controversial Danish cartoons depicting Muhammad, the prophet of Islam.
 The Muslim community registered its displeasure through press statements and a small peaceful march in Auckland.
 The editors said they did not mean offence but would not back down.
 Prime Minister Helen Clark and opposition leader Don Brash both made statements that the cartoons were not appreciated if they deeply offended members of the New Zealand community, but that such decisions were for editors to make, not politicians.
 Muslim leaders and the editors got together with the Race Relations office, and Jewish and Christian representatives in Wellington.
 As a result of this meeting the editors said they would not apologise but in good faith would refrain from publishing the offending images again.
 The New Zealand Muslim leadership, through the Federation of Islamic Associations of New Zealand (FIANZ), then proceeded in good faith to consider the matter closed, and drafted letters to 52 Muslim countries reversing their earlier stance and asking that New Zealand products not be boycotted.